Cousins Properties Incorporated research snapshot

 Fundamental monitor

-Track FFO per share, same-store NOI growth, occupancy rate, leasing volume, rent spreads, development pipeline, share repurchases, net debt to EBITDA, and Sun Belt employment growth.
+Track FFO per share, same-property cash NOI growth, occupancy and leased percentages, leasing volume, rent spreads, the $500 million share repurchase program, net debt to EBITDA, and Sun Belt employment growth.

 A combination of lower FFO guidance, declining occupancy, rising lease expirations without renewal, higher financing costs, and office sector weakness would override a bullish chart setup.